ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 Create a directory called __ShoppingCart__, and then a new class called __ShoppingCartGrain__ inside it.

 Before you can start implementing the actual grain, you will need an interface to represent a shopping cart.
-And because the grain might be called over the network, all methods need to be asynchronuous.
+And because the grain might be called over the network, all methods need to be asynchronous.

 Because it is such a simple grain, you might as well keep both the interface and class in the same file.
 So, add a new interface called __IShoppingCart__ at the top of the __ShoppingCartGrain.cs__ file.
 The interface needs to implement `IGrainWithStringKey` to make it a "grain interface".

 __Note:__ In this case the grain will be identified using a string, thus you use the `IGrainWithStringKey` interface.
-But there are also `IGrainWithIntKey`, `IGrainWithGuidKey` and as well as versions for compound keys if your key isn't a string.
+But there are also `IGrainWithIntKey`, `IGrainWithGuidKey`, as well as versions for compound keys if your key isn't a string.

 ```csharp
 public interface IShoppingCart : IGrainWithStringKey